 - Sri Lankan Airlines

-Comparing the different long-haul Qantas Point redemption options
+Comparing the different long-haul Qantas Point flight reward options

 - Sydney to Johannesburg with Qantas